weissrafael/empty-react-project/README.md

 Welcome to the Bunq Chat App Frontend Assessment repository!

 This repository contains the frontend code for the Chat app, developed as part of a technical assessment for Bunq, the mobile banking that Makes Life Easy.
+## Login

+type any email that starts with an integer from 1 to 9, that will be your user id! example: 3jake@bunq.com
 ## Installation

 In order to run the app locally, you need to have [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/) installed on your machine.